FrameworkComputer/Framework-Laptop-12/InputCover/README.md

 Pinout for FPC connector on the touchpad PCB to the pogo pin daughterboard.
 The `5VS_TP` and `KBL_P` pins are duplicated on this FPC connector, but not on the pogo pins.

+KSI0, KSI3, and KSO2 are routed to the mainboard and back out for the possibility of letting a future mainboard scan the F1 and F2 keys directly, bypasing the keyboard controller IC.
+On current hardware IN OUT pins are just shorted together on the mainboard.

 | Pin | Signal     | Notes        |
 |-----|------------|--------------|
 | 1   | 5VS_TP     |              |